 We often get asked when we offer an interview how best a candidate can prepare or what a candidate can do to improve their chances of being successfully accepted on to the programme.
 Since we have been getting a number of requests lately, we thought we would do a blog on interviews.

 The main purpose of the interview is not to catch you out.
-The primary aim is to understand you, your career ambitions and to see how an internship programme with Capital Placement will fit into your career ambitions.
-We want to make sure an internship with us, is in your best interest and of course we want to see if you are competent enough to do the internship.
+Primarily, the aim is to understand you, your career ambitions and to see how an internship programme with Capital Placement will fit into your career ambitions.
+Also, We want to make sure an internship with us, is in your best interest and of course we want to see if you are competent enough to do the internship.

 We will now break down each section of the telephone interview and give you examples.

 The first stage of the interview is to understand you a little better.
 We want to know about your educational background, what degree you are studying, what optional modules you chose to do during your degree and why you chose them.

 The next stage is focused on the sector you have chosen to intern in: